ztyyLV/web-twain-docs/getstarted/hardware.md

 ### Is my scanner TWAIN compliant

-After you have installed the drivre for your scanner, you can refer to the following ways to verify whether your scanner is TWAIN compliant
+After you have installed the driver for your scanner, you can refer to the following ways to verify whether your scanner is TWAIN compliant

 * [Recommended & Easiest] Take advantage of our official demo page